 6. You feel sad and lose interest in activities you once enjoyed.

 Feeling sad and losing interest in activities you previously enjoyed are two signs of depression.
-Stress can exacerbate existing depression and actually cause depression in some people, notes psychiatrist John Zajecka, MD, clinical director of the Depression Treatment and Research Center at Rush.
+Stress can exacerbate existing depression and actually cause depression in some people, notes psychiatrist John Zajecka, MD.

 Studies show that elevated cortisol levels can lead to physiological changes in the brain, including the degeneration of cells that help regulate memory and mood, Zajecka says.